Noel Redding: Later years

 In 1997, Fender produced the Noel Redding Signature Jazz bass in a signed limited edition of 1000.
 Premiered at the NAMM Show in January 1997, the bass was based on the 1965 Jazz bass which Redding used throughout his time with the Experience.
 Redding tracked down the person to whom he had sold the bass some years prior, who agreed to allow Fender to inspect it.
 Redding stated that "Fender got the original bass from him, copied it, and sent me a prototype, and it was exactly the same as my original bass; they did a brilliant job".

 After meeting San Francisco musician and songwriter Keith Dion in London during the awarding of an English Heritage Blue Plaque Award in 1997, Redding performed several tours across the United States with Dion's band "3:05 AM".
 Recordings from these tours were released on the UK and European releases "West Cork Tuning" and "Stone Free".
 Video footage from these tours was shown in May 2014 during the now annual Noel Redding Tribute Festival held in Clonakilty each year.
 Positive feedback was also received from the Irish Cultural Minister and the head of the Irish Film Board.

 In 2002, a live album Live From Bunkr Prague was released.
-Predominantly made up of Experience material, the concert was recorded in 1995 in the Czech Republic with guitarist and singer Anthony Krizan of the Spin Doctors, rhythm guitarist Ivan Kral of the Patti Smith Group and drummer Frankie LaRocka.
+Predominantly made up of Experience material, the concert was recorded in 1995 in the Czech Republic with guitarist and singer Anthony Krizan of the Spin Doctors, rhythm guitarist Ivan Král of the Patti Smith Group and drummer Frankie LaRocka.
 The band rehearsed for a mere 45 minutes before performing.
-Vaclav Havel, the then President of the Czech Republic watched from the side of the stage.
+Václav Havel, the then President of the Czech Republic watched from the side of the stage.

 Redding's last performance was in Clonakilty at De Barras pub, where he had held the Friday night residency for nearly 20 years, performing with some of the local musicians who appeared on his last album Thank You, Goodnight and Good Luck including Steve Pawsey, Jeff Ward, Jim O'Neil, Eric Bell and Les Sampson.